Free Consultation: 858.450.1040 Payment | Client Login

 • Failing to pay wages on time or collect SDI and PIT

-Many verification EDD audits are conducted on a random basis and not based on any assumptions of inaccurate or incomplete information.
+Many verification EDD audits are conducted on a random basis.
+These audits are not based on any assumptions of inaccurate or incomplete information.
 Additionally, EDD has the power to audit a company if they believe the business has purposefully misclassified workers in an attempt to avoid paying payroll taxes.

-However, many legitimate businesses are unintentionally misclassifying employees as a result of new, strict worker classification regulations, related to Assembly Bill 5 (AB-5).
+However, many legitimate businesses are unintentionally misclassifying employees.
+Many of these misclassifications are a as a result of new, strict worker classification regulations, related to Assembly Bill 5 (AB-5).

 What is AB-5?